-A student may earn advanced standing at the University in one of three ways: transfer of credit from another institution, the awarding of credit for military training, or prior learning assessment.
+A master-degree student may earn advanced standing at the University.
+A doctorate-degree student is not eligible for advanced standing.
+Advanced standing can be earned in one of three ways: transfer of credit from another institution, the awarding of credit for military training, or prior learning assessment.
 The parameters for doing so are: